tetrapharmakon/species/index.md

 Combinatorial species were invented by A. Joyal.
 After that, entire books have been written on the topic: among these, we will often refer to two

-1. The red book
+1. The red book: Bergeron, François, et al. _Combinatorial species and tree-like structures_.
+No. 67.
+Cambridge University Press, 1998.
-2. The big book
+2. The big book: Aguiar, Marcelo, and Swapneel Arvind Mahajan. _Monoidal functors, species and Hopf algebras_.
+Vol. 29.
+Providence, RI: American Mathematical Society, 2010.

 This website is the logbook of a reading seminar that I would like to start at [taltech](https://compose.ioc.ee) during Fall 2021.
+Its focus is not on rigor or completeness.
+Its style is idiosyncratic.
+Its purpose is to collect pointers to the -quite vast- literature on species (and) tickle my nitpickery).
+My hope is not to drop the project midway.

 {% for post in site.posts %}
   <article>